HenryBoBru/Repetitive_oligopaints/For_AX_chromosomes/README.md

 7. **Step 7, Option B: CombinedDensityReduction**
 <sup> The CombinedDensityReduction script uses both lists of oligos to select single-copy oligos spaced by a desired distance (nt) and incorporates repetitive-oligos in positions where single-copy oligos are absent, while also considering a specific spacing with the preceding oligo.
 Test different nucleotide distances between oligos to reach a density of 1 oligo/Kb.
 If this value of density could not be reached, run with “-nU 0 -nR 0” to retrieve all possible oligos without any overlap.
 CombinedDensityReduction script provides two files: a file showing all the hits, and a non-redundant list of oligos (.BED).
-The Hit archive is used for statistical analysis of oligos along the target scaffold using R software, whereas the non-redundant list of oligos is used for probe construction.
+The Hit file is used for statistical analysis of oligos along the target scaffold using R software, whereas the non-redundant list of oligos is used for probe construction.

    ```bash
       python /change/path/to/CombinedDensityReduction.py -fU /change/path/to/Dmel_oligos/Dmel_chr4_string_lap.VS.Sc.m18.SC.bed \